SAM Aphasia Program

 The communication challenges resulting from aphasia can lead to social isolation and depression.
 The SAM Aphasia Program’s Supported Conversation Groups, run by a speech-language pathologist, enable people with aphasia to socialize, connect through conversations and feel more engaged with their community.

-The SAM Aphasia Program is offered at two locations:
+The SAM Aphasia Program is offered at one in-person location and three virtual programs:

 Program hours: